Google Ads Attribution Models: The Ultimate Guide

 The Google Ads Attribution Model is a great way to track customer activity in your store.
 It lets you see how much traffic came from which ad, the length of time the visitor stayed on your site, and their path through each page.

-The most important metrics to track is how many sales have been generated by each customer.
-This is known as Google Ads Attribution Model, which can be used daily, weekly or monthly basis depending on what you want to monitor closely.
+The most important metric to track is how many sales have been generated by each customer.
+This is known as the Google Ads Attribution Model, which can be used daily, weekly, or monthly depending on what you want to monitor closely.

 - It helps you understand the impact of your marketing efforts

 - Allows for more accurate campaign performance tracking and analysis

 - It gives a clearer picture of how customers are interacting with your ads across devices